Special Educational Needs and Disabilities (SEND)

 - Everyone develops a good understanding of the pupil’s areas of strength and difficulty

 - We take into account the parents’ concerns and aspirations for their child

 - Everyone understands the agreed outcomes sought for the child

 - Everyone is clear on what the next steps are

 Following this, we will also contact parents to discuss the use of internal or external assessments, which will help us to address these needs better.
 From this point onwards, the pupil will be identified as having special educational needs because special educational provision is being made and the parent will be invited to all planning and reviews of this provision.
 Parents will be actively supported to contribute to assessment, planning and review.

-In addition to this, parents of pupils with a statement of SEN / Education, Health and Care Plan (EHCP) will be invited to contribute to and attend an annual review, which, wherever possible will also include other agencies involved with the pupil.
+In addition to this, parents of pupils with a statement of SEND / Education, Health and Care Plan (EHCP) will be invited to contribute to and attend an annual review, which, wherever possible will also include other agencies involved with the pupil.
 Information will be made accessible for parents.